-Article 21 or Right to life, is available to any person, citizen or alien living within the territory of India, is a part of the “Fundamental Rights” provided by the constitution of India.
+Article 21 or the Right to Life, is available to any person, citizen or alien living within the territory of India, and is a part of the “Fundamental Rights” provided by the constitution of India.

 Protection of life and personal liberty: According to Article 21 – “No person shall be deprived of his life and personal liberty except by a procedure established by law“.

 It is mandated by this written article in the constitution that the government cannot take away this right from citizens under any circumstances.

 These are the rights that apply not only to Indian citizens but also to citizens of other countries, residing in India, without any discrimination.

 Another feature of this article is that the death penalty and arrest of a person can be done only through the process of law.
 Failure to do so can result in appropriate action being taken against the officer who is responsible for the same.

 It works to protect us from the arbitrary policies of the government and laws that promote exploitation.
 Because of this feature, we are protected from many types of exploitation.